joestemarie/joestemarie.github.io/_posts/2015-11-28-Year-End-Review.md

 In the face of the tragedy, my friends showed me the grace [that my President sang about in South Carolina](https://www.youtube.com/watch?v=IN05jVNBs64).
 I was welcomed in and sheltered, prayers were offered, and we all grew closer together.
 My close friends became a chosen, tight-knit family that showed me the true meaning of compassion.
 For every murderous madman, there was another old friend taking care to support us.

 In the face of so many personal struggles for so many, we gathered to celebrate birthdays (including my twenty-first) and anniversaries.
-We celebrated
+We celebrated new jobs and first dates.
+We came together for holidays, even when things seemed bleakest.

 In the face of a political system gone haywire, I started my dream job full-time, where I've learned (sometimes the hard way) how to be a real adult and go to work everyday and, on my best days, try to make a difference.
 I'm lucky to be surrounded everyday by the smartest people that I've ever encountered.